ArmelVidali/derja_ninja_scraper/README.md

     python scraper.py

-Run anki.py (need Anki app installed on your computer, with Anki connector https://foosoft.net/projects/anki-connect/ )
+Run anki.py (need Anki app installed on your computer, with Anki connector https://foosoft.net/projects/anki-connect/, with the Anki desktop app opened)

     python anki.py

 ## Output

-You will get a `translations_results.json` with the translations and an `audios` folder containing audio files for each translated word and sample sentence provided by Derja Ninja
+You will get a `translations_results.json` with the translations and an audio url for each translated word and sample sentence provided by Derja Ninja.
+If you want to download the audios, use the `download_mp3` function from `download_audios.py`.